csu-cs/csci-315/docs/lectures/02-unix-compilation.md

   .PHONY: clean
   ```

-### How can we put the object files in a sub-directory?
+### How can we put the object files in a subdirectory?

 ``` makefile
 # Make an object folder and put a .gitignore file in it.